HaxeFoundation/haxe-evolution/proposals/0000-package-alias.md

 ## Detailed design

-Describe the proposed design in details the way language user can understand and compiler developer can implement.
-Show corner cases, provide usage examples, describe how this solution is better than current workarounds.

 Allow a `.*` sequence to appear in an aliasing `import` pragma before the `in` or `as` reserved word.
 Here is an example:

 ```haxe